How Much Candy Should You Really Allow Your Kids Per Day? from How Much Candy Should You Really Allow Your Kids Per Day? Gallery

 Twix or treat?
 After 2.7 Twix minis, you might want to steer your kids towards another treat (preferably one without any more added sugar).

 It takes 15 hours of production to make just one Twizzler rope — and under five seconds to eat it.
 If you’re going by the dietary guidelines, just make sure you cap it at 4 1/2 Twizzlers per day.
-Maybe share that last one with a fellow candy lover, or use it in a dessert recipe!
+Share that last one with a friend or suffer the potential consequences of a candy binge.